Texas vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas' games this season have gone over 60.5 points three of six times.
+- Texas and its opponents have gone over the current 61-point total in three of six games this season.

-- This contest's total is 12.7 points above the 47.8 these two squads combine to allow per game this season.
+- The 47.8 combined points per game that these two squads have allowed this season are 13.2 fewer than the 61 total in this contest.

-- The average total in Longhorns games this season is 60.0, 0.5 points fewer than Saturday's over/under of 60.5 .
+- The average total in Longhorns games this season is 60, one point fewer than Saturday's total of 61 .

-- The 60.5 total in this game is 9.7 points above the 50.8 average total in Cowboys games this season.
+- In 2021, games involving the Cowboys have averaged a total of 50.8 points, 10.2 fewer than this game's set over/under.

 Texas Stats and Trends

+- Texas has played six games, with four wins against the spread.

-- The Longhorns have an ATS record of 3-1 in their four games as a favorite of 5 points or more so far this season.
+- The Longhorns are 3-1 ATS when favored by 5.5 points or more this season.

-- Texas' games this year have eclipsed the over/under four times in six opportunities (66.7%).
+- Texas' games this year have hit the over on four of six set point totals (66.7%).

 - When Texas scores more than 18.6 points, it is 4-2 against the spread and 4-2 overall.

-- The Longhorns have six turnovers this season, equal to the number of takeaways for the Cowboys.
+- The Longhorns have six giveaways this season, while the Cowboys have six takeaways .

 - Find the latest spread and moneyline odds for Texas at SISportsbook.